zero318/thcrap-patches/TH8_ExtendedTrial/README.txt

 -Proper settings?
 -An actual patch repository?
 -Sleep?
--Rewrite the patch to use codecaves instead of so many raw binhacks?
 -Undoubtedly 10 other things I forgot
 -Like the time item point value difference
+-That fade effect after character selection
+-Adjust time penalty for bombing
+-Figure out the additional code in Reimu's last spell -Marisa's last spell and Remilia's bomb/last spell have something weird in their code, idk what yet -Yuyuko's last spell has an additional reference to pi in the middle.
+Not sure why

+IN PROGRESS:
+-Rewrite the patch to use codecaves instead of so many raw binhacks

 Changelog: